Coastal Foraging

 Habitat:

-Anywhere there’s rocks that are only exposed for a few hours when the tides out.
-They cling to rocks with a hair like glue they make and feed off sea water, they can also overheat and die if they are out of water for to long, so check beaches with plenty of exposed rock and permanent objects for them to cling to.
-Harbour walls and pier legs are always a good bet, but the general rule is the more rock the better.
+Anywhere rocks are only exposed for a few hours when the tides out.
+They cling to rocks with a hair-like glue they make and feed off seawater, they can also overheat and die if they are out of water for too long, so check beaches with plenty of exposed rock and permanent objects for them to cling to.
+Harbor walls and pier legs are always a good bet, but the general rule is the more rock the better.

 Identification:

 Cannot be confused with anything else and there are no other shellfish that cling to rocks in tidal areas that are shaped anything like a mussel is.
-Look for the shape and colour and make sure its firmly attached to an object.
+Look for the shape and color and make sure it’s firmly attached to an object.
 They also like to grow in groups and can be found in huge patches.

 Warnings: